 Of all of Europe’s historic and famed capital cities, Lisbon is easily one of the most underrated.
 And for the life of me, I can’t understand why.
 It’s a city full of stunning architecture and brightly painted homes, adorned with hand-painted tiles, wrought-iron balconies, and flower boxes bursting with blooms.
 On every corner is another cafe with pastries, “ginja,” and fresh seafood that’ll make your tastebuds rejoice.
 It’s a haven for history lovers – Lisbon actually predates London, Paris, and even Rome!
-With sunny weather and mild temperatures most of the year, there’s never a bad time to visit.
-And because it is so underrated, Lisbon hasn’t been taken over by tourists yet.
+With sunny weather and mild temperatures most of the year, there’s never a bad time to visit (it ranks as one of Europe’s best winter destinations!).
+It’s one of Europe’s cheapest destinations and because it is so underrated, Lisbon hasn’t been taken over by tourists yet.
 What’s not to love?!

 Lisbon is a city full of undiscovered nooks and crannies.
 Around every corner is a new alley, bookstore, church, tile-covered doorstep just waiting to be explored.
 It’s the type of city that makes you say “I could spend an entire year here and not scratch the surface!”

 Unfortunately, as travelers, we rarely get to spend a year anywhere.
-Sometimes you only have one day.
-And if you’re only going to spend one day in Lisbon, you need a plan.
-Like the one below!
+The city is one of the best destinations for a weekend trip in Portugal if you have two, three, or even 4 days to spend in Lisbon.
+But sometimes you only have one day, especially if you’re spending a week exploring the rest of Portugal like my mom and I did!
+And if you’re only going to spend one day in Lisbon, you need a plan – like the one below!

 Tips for Visiting Lisbon